Show Menu

 regular small sips of water or cold clear fluids – cordial, lemonade, ginger ale, juice

-Mucositis & pain when swallowing
+Mucositis & dysphagia

 Artificial sweeteners